SiobhanBaines/Ciara-and-Sams-Big-Day/bugs.md

 When I ran the `python3 manage.py loaddata users` command I still got an error but this was related to the encoder my git environment was using.
 It was using `UFT-8 with BOM` and needed to user `UFT-8`.
 Once the users were loaded, the next step was to change the passwords to be hashed and the username to be a 6 character UUID using `uuid.uuid4().hex[:6].upper()`.

+Complete change of plan.
+I'm going to create the users from the upload of the guest list.
+That way it is all inside the app instead of trying to create them outside of it.
+This also puts the ownership of the data bak onto the person uploading it.